NexusMutual/docs/docs/overview/membership.md

 2. Proceed to KYC submission: you will be prompted to submit a photo of your government-issued identification, which will be used in the verification process.
 3. Pay the 0.0020 ETH fee and finalize your membership.

+The identity check runs inside the app.
+Membership activates onchain with the join fee once you pass verification.

 **Unfortunately, the Nexus Mutual DAO cannot accept members from the following jurisdictions.** We are working hard to reduce this list in the future.

 Restricted|Countries|List